 They are classified as continental or maritime - dependent on whether they originate over land or sea - and arctic or antarctic, equatorial, tropical, or polar, depending on the particular region in which they form.

-This a total of six air masses that affect the British Isles.
-They are classified as follows and can be seen on the image to the right (click to expand):
+There are a total of six air masses that affect the British Isles, they are classified as follows:

 This air mass originates over North Africa and the Sahara (a warm source region).
 It is most common during the summer months June, July and August, although it can occur at other times of the year.